January 31, 2014 —

-For over 58 years, LICADD has successfully delivered evidence-based programs designed to prevent and treat substance abuse and addiction.
-LICADD offers crisis intervention, screenings, brief interventions, referrals to treatment and several family education workshops to help Long Islanders struggling with the effects of addiction.
-Through our Open Arms, EAP Program, LICADD has provided targeted solution-focused support to companies all along the East Coast, serving over 60,000 employees and their families.
+For more than 59 years, LICADD has successfully delivered evidence-based programs designed to prevent and treat substance abuse and addiction.
+LICADD offers crisis intervention, screenings, referrals to treatment and family education workshops to help Long Islanders struggling with the effects of addiction.
+Through our Open Arms EAP, LICADD has provided targeted solution focused support to companies throughout the Northeast.

 # # #